 To determine protein abundance within your sample type, it may be necessary to evaluate expression data, research protein databases, or assay a variety of cell numbers to determine the optimal amount needed.
-Below is a graph of data generated using Active Motif's Histone H3 PTM Multiplex Assay (Catalog No. 33115).
+Below is a graph of data generated using Active Motif's Histone PTM Multiplex Service.
 This assay evaluates up to 14 histone modifications within the same sample well.
 Various mouse tissues were analyzed to determine the relative abundance of histone modifications across sample types.
 Data shows some histone modifications, such as H3K27ac and H3K56ac, display low abundance across all sample types tested.
 However, other modifications, such as H3K27me2 and H3K9me3, show tissue-specific differences in the levels of the histone modification.

 Low Cell ChIP-Seq Data

 Active Motif's Low Cell ChIP-Seq Kit was used to immunoprecipitate 10,000 MDA-MB-468 cells using an antibody directed against Bromodomain containing 4 (BRD4) protein, or 5,000 GM12878 cells using antibodies directed against Histone H3K27ac or Histone H3K27me3.
 Following ChIP, Illumina-compatible sequencing libraries were prepared using the included Next Gen DNA Library Kit and Next Gen Indexing Kits and sequenced using the NextSeq 500.
 Results show high quality ChIP-seq peaks can be obtainined using as little as 5,000 cells for both active and repressive histone modifications and as low as 10,000 cells for BRD4.
 Peaks were compared to ENCODE data sets using 20 million cells.